librenms/librenms/doc/Extensions/Alerting.md

 That's it!

+__Note__: Currently ACK notifications are not transported to PagerDuty, This is going to be fixed within the next major version (version by date of writing: 2015.05)

 # <a name="entities">Entities

 Entities as described earlier are based on the table and column names within the database, if you are ensure of what the entity is you want then have a browse around inside MySQL using `show tables` and `desc <tablename>`.